doekman/doekman.github.io/_posts/2021-01-31-Building-Another-Blog-Engine.md

 Step one is to build the website local, and push the resulting files to GitHub.
 I don't want to create another repository for the build result, as this adds confusion.
 Fortunate, _git_ has a nice solution for this.
 Create a branch for Jekyll's build result, and tell GitHub Pages to serve the website from there.

+I'm using the branch feature in an unusual way: it is not intended for merging into the main branch.
+And this way, the published source doesn't show up in my blog's history.

 This branch should contain no files other than the build result.
 The obvious choice to do this would be to create a branch and remove all files.
 But why not use the powers of _git_ and create a branch from the initial commit, way in the past!

 	initial_hash=$(git rev-list HEAD | tail -n 1)